mdaffin/disconnected.systems/_drafts/bash-strict-mode.md

 The major problem with `set -e` and `set -o pipefail` is that they are silent so you have to rely the output of the failed command to debug your script.
 But not all commands fail loudly and when they do they don't tell you where in your script they failed.
-The most common situation I have come across is when `grep` fails to match anything in the middle of a pipe.

 Error traps can give you more information, anything that is available to the bash shell at the time they where triggered.
-But most usefully the command that failed `$BASH_COMMAND` and the line number `$LINENO` that command was on.
+Most usefully the command that failed `$BASH_COMMAND` and the line number `$LINENO` that command was on.